Apple and Hollywood said to continue talks around early digital movie rentals

 Even so, those who want this to happen could agree to a deal as soon as next year to distribute the digital films via Apple and Comcast, along with others, with only a two-week exclusivity window for theaters.
 That could have some fallout, of course, as chains could opt not to carry movies from studios who go with this kind of arrangement.

-Other movie studios, including Disney, aren’t on board with this plan, since Bloomberg reports it’s focus with cinematic releases will be on stuff that’s best suited for big screen viewing.
-Others are more publicly already on board with the idea, including Lions Gate CEO Jon Feltheimer, who said it’s likely to come to platforms sometime in the next year, and that he “hopes” it will indeed happen as it should be “great for the business.”
+Other movie studios, including Disney, aren’t on board with this plan, since Bloomberg reports its focus with cinematic releases will be on stuff that’s best suited for big screen viewing.
+Others are more publicly already on board with the idea, including Lionsgate CEO Jon Feltheimer, who said it’s likely to come to platforms sometime in the next year, and that he “hopes” it will indeed happen as it should be “great for the business.”

 0